When I started this blog, I was new, extremely unfamiliar with the wold of blogging, and had limited experience with journalism.

 The amazing part was the heroic efforts that the company had to use to pull off this ruse.
 Sadly, this is not an isolated incident.

 Recently, Patricia Russel of Finance Marvel turned out to be some sort of ruse.
 Luckily, Casey Bond caught on and broke the news that Paricia Russel was fake.

-Casey goes on to mention if any of the journalists performed some due diligence and verified here credentials they would have been wise to the ruse.
-The problem with Casey’s reasoning is having a CFP doesn’t mean you are an expert or that you give good advice.
+Casey goes on to mention if any of the journalists performed some due diligence and verified here credentials; they would have been wise to the ruse.
+The problem with Casey's reasoning it that it presupposes had Patricial had a CFP, she would of in fact been an “expert.”
+Sadly having a CFP or any credential doesn't mean you are an expert or that you give good advice.

 The CFP Board has done an excellent job of marketing itself as the defacto preferred credential in the industry, however its really just intelligent marking.

 The CFP Board is not a regulator; one does not need to be a CFP to become an advisor.
 Additionaly, there is no guarantee that a CFP will provide sound advice or even relevant advice.
 In fact, up until a few years ago, you didn't need a college degree to become a CFP, and the board has a long history of scandals and only recently started requiring members act as fiduciaries.

 You should NEVER rely on any credential alone of anyone to make a decision.
 Had any of these journalists that quoted Patricia Russel had any relevant experience in personal finance, they would have known Patricia and Finance Marvel was a sham without the all the super-sleuthing.

 Patricia reached out to Your Money Geek three times to try and get us to publish her posts.
 I took one look at her site and knew something was off.